-An online auction of nine collectible Ruger firearms netted $18,250, which was then donated by Ruger to the USA Shooting Team.
+A Gunbroker auction of nine Ruger collectibles, firearms that netted $18,250, was then donated by Ruger to the USA Shooting Team.
 Ruger executives presented a check to the team during the recent NRA Annual Meeting in Pittsburgh.

 “Some of the firearms were consecutively numbered pairs leftover from government contracts and stored in foil wrap for more than 30 years,” said Buddy DuVall, executive director of the USA Shooting Team Foundation.
 “Others were low serial number guns from popular Ruger lines.
 All were rare enough to generate considerable interest from buyers.
 We're very grateful to Ruger for thinking of us as the recipient from these online sales.”